There seem to be suggestions that Sin-odality, G-d bless her cotton socks, might make it possible for women to preach formally in Catholic churches.

 A "Gosh, Sister, how absolutely splendid!
 I'm so glad.
 Tell you what.
 So as to make sure that the folks remember it, let's make it the very last thing they hear just before they go out.
 I think immediately after the Dismissal is the best time".

-Q Hrrrmph.
+Q Hrrrrrrrrmph.
 Very tactful, I'm sure.
-But of course, it would be quite different if she were a Reverend Mother.
+But of course, it would be quite different if she were a Reverend Mother, wouldn't it?

-A It certainly would.
+A It most certainly would.
 I would be even more cringingly and pathetically deferential ...

-*(Yes, Fr *******, I know, 'Formation' is a vile word.
-But, as you will discover, one soon gets into the habit of using all this RC terminology with an ironic twitch of the right eyebrow.
-You could practise it in front of your mirror, ready for when you yourself ........)
+*(Yes, Fr ******, I know, 'Formation' is a vile word.
+But one soon gets into the habit of using all this RC terminology with a wry, ironic twitch of the right eyebrow.
+I had to practise The Twitch in front of my mirror, for quite a long time ...)